Can I Send My Loved One To Rehab Involuntarily?

-Many family members of those who are struggling with addiction may wonder if they can send their loved one to rehab involuntarily if the addicted individual will not agree to enroll in a rehab program.
+Many family members of those who are struggling with addiction or substance use may wonder if they can send their loved one to rehab involuntarily if the addicted individual will not agree to enroll in a rehab program.

-Learn more about how to get court-ordered treatment for a loved one and understand involuntary addiction treatment laws below.
+Learn more about how to get court ordered treatment for a loved one and understand involuntary drug treatment or involuntary commitment laws below.

 An Overview Of Alcohol And Drug Abuse And Involuntary Treatment

-For those wondering if they can send their loved one to rehab involuntarily, it is far less complex to convince an addicted individual to enroll in rehab voluntarily.
+For those wondering if they can send their loved one to rehab involuntarily, it is far less complex to convince an addicted individual to enroll in voluntary treatment.